-Integrated communication hubs in the monitor allow flexible cabling options (star topology, daisy chaining of servers).
+Integrated communication hubs in the monitor and the FMS allow flexible cabling options (star topology, daisy chaining of servers).

 Philips Clinical Network

 The monitoring system may be connected to the Philips Clinical Network, for example to provide central monitoring capabilities or other network services.
 This connection may be through a normal wired connection or through a wireless connection.